-The only water available for wild horse use is provided by springs which have seasonal and marginal flow.
+The only water available to the excess wild horses located in the HAs is provided by springs which have seasonal and marginal flow.
 Limited riparian habitat and their associated plant species occur in association with the springs.

 Miller Flat (2015)